MidhulKiruthik/AgriLink/README.md

 ✅ **User Authentication**: Customers and farmers can sign up and log in securely.
 ✅ **Product Listings**: Farmers can list their products with images, descriptions, and pricing.
 ✅ **Search & Filters**: Users can search for specific products.
 ✅ **Cart System**: Customers can add products to their cart and place orders.
 ✅ **Order Management**: Farmers can track orders placed by customers.
+✅ **Invoice Generation**: Users can successfully generate the invoice.
 ✅ **Fair Pricing**: Farmers decide their product pricing without intermediaries.

 ---